 - Fees.
 This section lays out additional fees that the lender may charge under certain circumstances, such as late payment fees.

 - Prepayment Policy.
 This section outlines any penalties you’ll incur for early payment.
 Many personal loans don’t have prepayment penalties, but they can be significant where they do exist.

-Take your time with this step.
-Your loan offer will probably have an expiration date – a common pressure tactic – but it’s not an official cutoff date.
-Some lenders try to win over fence-sitters with more enticing offers – such as lower interest rates or longer repayment terms – a few days or weeks after the initial query.
+True, your loan offer will probably have an expiration date — a common pressure tactic — but it’s not an official cutoff date.
+And it could pay to wait because some lenders try to win over fence-sitters with more enticing offers — such as lower interest rates or longer repayment terms — a few days or weeks after the initial query.

-Don’t confuse your acceptance with your lender’s approval.
-Your lender still needs to run your credit and examine your finances, and you can expect to be called upon to back up statements you made during the qualification process.
+Before approving your loan, the lender needs to run your credit and examine your finances.
+You can expect to be called upon to back up statements you made during the qualification process.
 This could mean:

 - Providing pay stubs, tax returns, or bank account (or credit union account) statements as proof of income and employment (self-employed applicants generally face more scrutiny than traditional employees)

 - Providing checking account and investment account statements as proof of liquid reserves